AR offers Tesla an innovative and compelling method to welcome customers to their new Model 3.

 You may be wondering, "Why not use traditional media like videos and text to teach people about their new car?"
 It's all about engagement.
 If people don't read the instructions, those instructions aren't helpful.

 Why do car dealerships put their vehicles inside fancy showrooms?
 The experience, the intimacy, the engagement.
 It makes an impact.
 It makes the car approachable, attractive, and intimate to prospective buyers.
 Similiarly, AR allows for a far more attractive and personal learning experience for reservation holders.

 User Flow and Wireframes

-Based on our research, we deciced to focus on key features necessary to driving for the first time, learning about vehicle construction, and battery maintenance.
+Based on our research, I deciced to focus on key features necessary to driving for the first time, learning about vehicle construction, and battery maintenance.